Aston Martin DBR5

 The Aston Martin DBR5 (also known as DBR5/250) was a Formula One racing car, designed by the sports car manufacturer Aston Martin.
 Following the poor results of the Aston Martin DBR4 in the 1959 Formula One season the lighter and smaller DBR5 was intended to be quicker than its predecessor.
-However following poor results in 1960, Aston Martin decided to withdraw from Formula One.
+However following poor results in 1960, Aston Martin decided to withdraw from Formula One, eventually returning in 2021.